white-by/DuckManagementSystem/README.md

 ## Introduction

-This project is the final assignment of my Java course in the second year of college.
+This project is the final assignment of my Java course in the second year of college in 2023.

 A management system related to the school curriculum that is not separated from the front and back duckManagementSystem full name：Sun Yat-sen Management System